FabrizioMusacchio/DEVONthink_Image_Toolbox/README.md

 * **Image auto-rename and annotate.applescript**

 renames the selected images according the scheme `img######`, i.e., the new names will consist of "`img`" and a number.
 The number will be increased every time the script is run and for every renamed image.
 In this way, each renamed image file gets a **unique file name**.
 This reduces file name ambiguity which, e.g., becomes a crucial point while using DEVNthink's _WikiLinks_ feature.
-It also makes images better distinguishable from other files while searching.
+It also makes images better distinguishable from other files in _DEVONthink_'s  search.

 The original file names will be stored as a Finder comment and the script offers the following options: